yann-yinn/vim-interactive-cheat-sheet/README.md

 Install Prettier formatter.

-All the commands are located in src/config/Commands.js file, just edit it and do a PR 🦄
+All the commands are declared in _src/commands.js_ file : just edit it and submit a PR 🦄

 Need vim configuration for React ? check https://github.com/nyl-auster/react-vim